Vanguard vs. Schwab: Which Is Better?

 Customer Support

-Ultimately, the best trading platform will be the one that caters to as many customer needs as possible.
+Ultimately, the best platform will be the one that caters to as many customer needs as possible.
 To that end, Vanguard and Schwab offer multiple support channels, such as phone, live chat, and email.

 Vanguard’s Client Services team is available Monday through Friday, 8 a.m. to 8 p.m.
 ET.
 Unfortunately, there is no phone support during weekends, which is one of Vanguard's disadvantages.